Can you be sacked due to long term sickness from work?

 What does the Equality Act say?

 After the introduction of the Equality Act 2010, it has now become easier for employees to prove their disability and hence be protected under law.
-This does not mean that you as an employer have your hands tied and cannot take any action.

 A person can be considered disabled if he or she has a physical or a mental impairment, which has a substantial and long term effect on the person’s ability to carry on with daily activities.
 This impairment can be expected to last for a year or more.

 As per the act, your employer will have to take all required steps to ensure a return to work, which may include looking for suitable duties and alternative roles, as and when possible.

 It is important to ensure that any records of discussions that you have had with your employer suggesting reasonable alternatives and adjustments are maintained.

 The employment tribunal considers it to be a fair dismissal only if your employer has followed the appropriate procedure and the below mentioned steps should be followed if you are dismissed on the basis of ill health:

 - Make sure that the absence has been dealt with in accordance with the company absence policy.

 - Stay in touch with your employer to keep them informed regarding their condition and their chances of returning back to work.

 - Has your employer commissioned a medical report from medical authorities with your prior permission?
 Have they reviewed the role and your capabilities and looked for possible adjustments.
 Have they offered you an alternative role?